New London, Connecticut: Military presence

 Several military installations have been part of New London's history, including the United States Coast Guard Academy and Coast Guard Station New London.
 Most of these military installations have been located at Fort Trumbull.
 The first Fort Trumbull was an earthwork built 1775–1777 that took part in the Revolutionary War.
 The second Fort Trumbull was built 1839–1852 and still stands.
+During the Red Summer of 1919, there were a series of racial riots between white and black Navy men stationed in New London and Groton.

 By 1910, the fort's defensive function had been superseded by the new forts of the Endicott Program, primarily located on Fishers Island.
-The fort was turned over to the Revenue Cutter Service and became the Revenue Cutter Academy.
+The fort was given to the Revenue Cutter Service and became the Revenue Cutter Academy.
 The Revenue Cutter Service was merged into the United States Coast Guard in 1915, and the Academy relocated to its current site in 1932.

 During World War II, the Merchant Marine Officers Training School was located at Fort Trumbull.
 From 1950 to 1990, Fort Trumbull was the location for the Naval Underwater Sound Laboratory, which developed sonar and related systems for US Navy submarines.
 In 1990, the Sound Laboratory was merged with the Naval Underwater Systems Center in Newport, Rhode Island, and the New London facility was closed in 1996.

 The Naval Submarine Base New London is physically located in Groton, but submarines were stationed in New London during World War II and from 1951 to 1991.
 The submarine tender Fulton and Submarine Squadron 10 were based at State Pier in New London during this time.
 Squadron Ten was usually composed of eight to ten submarines and was the first all-nuclear submarine squadron.
+In the summer of 1960, peace activists from around the country gathered in New London to protest the all-nuclear submarines being based there.
+Participants held daily vigils and marches, handed out leaflets and talked with workers.
+Unable to achieve their goals by the end of the summer, some activists stayed in Connecticut and established the New England Committee for Non-Violent Action.

 USS Fulton was decommissioned, after 50 years of service, in 1991 and Submarine Squadron 10 was disbanded at the same time.
 In the 1990s, State Pier was rebuilt as a container terminal.

-During the Red Summer of 1919, there were a series of racial riots between white and black Navy men stationed in New London and Groton.